System design mapping for games

 What this systems layer adds

-A navigable map of your game’s systems — not another static document.
+A navigable map of your game’s systems — with structure you’ll actually keep using.

 Entities